 The Sound of Music: one more stanza!

 One day a couple of weeks ago I was amazed to hear the sound of music, around noon, coming from a door opened towards the center of the town.
-Going (once more) to the porch to listen, I discerned the clear melody line of a hymn.
+Going (once more) to the porch to Practice on the reed instrumentslisten, I discerned the clear melody line of a hymn.
 When it was finished there came another … and another.
 After an hour I hopped on my bike to investigate and found a small band playing up and down the streets of Chaojhou.
-A procession followed leading me to believe it was a Christian funeral this time.
+A procession followed leading me to believe it The sound of music fills the whole schoolwas a Christian funeral this time.
 I’m still not sure.

 .